Freaky Tales: Concept and lyrics

 Freaky Tales consists of over 60 minutes of "hoe flows".
 It was inspired by Too Short's song of the same name, a nine+ minute long sex rap which appeared on his 1987 album Born to Mack.
+Some sources say it's a cover of the song, although the track that appears on this release is over an hour in length, while the Too Short track is 9 and a half minutes long.

 Reception

 Reviewing The Mighty Death Pop! for The Daily Blam, Kevin Skinner favorably reviewed Freaky Tales, calling it "funny but it's definitely the most difficult to grasp".
 Spin called it "a party record and boundaries-busting endurance test, all at once."
 The Mighty Death Pop! and Freaky Tales were named the 39th best Hip Hop album of 2012 by Spin.